COMP9417-Group-Project/submission/README.md

 ## Environment

 We recommend using conda to manage the environment.
-Run following command on your terminal under `your_work_dir` to create a conda environment:
+Run the following command on your terminal under `your_work_dir` to create a conda environment:

 ```
 conda env create -f environment.yaml